 Name Meaning

 return (Any) The currently visible entry

-SetFoci JS
+SetFoc us

 Sets the current focus to be on this element

 SetFocus(force=False)

-Parameter Descriptions:
+Paramete er Descriptions:

 Name Meaning

-force (bool) if True will call focus_force focus_set otherwise calls
+force (bool) if True will call focus_force of focus_set

 Called by application to change the tooltip text for an Element.
 Normally invoked using the Element Object such as: window.Element('key').SetToolTip('New tip').